josepcastellanos/the-one-frontend/README.md

 04/05/2022 -> Now it's possible to select the routing algorithm for each simulation, in both parameters and bulk simulation mode.

-08/05/2022 -> Bulk middle-ware finished, the combinations made with a backtracking function bTCombinations(), that goes over a tree, generating all the combinations, only /4 Combinations are selected, the configuration file is generated, and then launched by the-one, the results are correctly received in the front.
+08/05/2022 -> Bulk middle-ware finished, the combinations are made with a backtracking function bTCombinations(), that goes over a tree, generating all the combinations, only /4 Combinations are selected, the configuration file is generated, and then launched by the-one, the results are correctly received in the front.

 12/05/2022 -> Bulk pop pre-menu added and implemented, also sample creation bug fixed.